haxetink/tink_core/README.md

 This approach has two advantages:

 * For one, it greatly simplifies things.
 Implementations of signals only ever consume one type of callbacks, so you don't need signals for 0, 1, 2 and possibly 3 arguments.
-* Types written against this single callback type are easier to work with in a consistent matter.
+* Code written against this single callback type is easier to work with in a consistent matter.

 ## CallbackLink